AdventureSlugg/FHIR-Learning-Project/README.md

 ![Fire.ly Server Info Page](https://github.com/AdventureSlugg/FHIR-Learning-Project/blob/main/README-images/Firely%20Server%20Page.png)

 Clicking on the `View Capabilities` button led me to the list of endpoints I was looking for under the `REST Mode: Server` section of the modal.

-	`Note`: The [HL7 CapabilityStatement Requirements](https://hl7.org/fhir/us/core/STU8/CapabilityStatement-us-core-server.html) requires FHIR compliant systems to contain a CapabilityStatement which lays out what the server is capable of and what resources are accessible.
+_Note: The [HL7 CapabilityStatement Requirements](https://hl7.org/fhir/us/core/STU8/CapabilityStatement-us-core-server.html) requires FHIR compliant 	systems to contain a CapabilityStatement which lays out what the server is capable of and what resources are accessible._

 To try it out, I sent a curl command to access the `Account` endpoint, and sure enough, I got a response!

 Curl Command: